Pumpkin Spice Pan de Muerto is the traditional Day of the Dead bread flavored with sweet pumpkin, cozy spices, and a sprinkling of sugar.

-- Pour milk into the bowl of a stand mixer fitted with the paddle attachment.
-Sprinkle yeast and 1/4 cup flour over the top and whisk to combine.
+- Pour milk into the bowl of a stand mixer fitted with the dough hook attachment.
+Sprinkle yeast and 1/4 cup of the flour over the top and whisk to combine.
 Let sit about 10-15 minutes until creamy and slightly puffed.

-- Add oil, 3/4 cup of the sugar, and pumpkin and stir on low to combine.
+- Add 3/4 cup of the sugar and pumpkin and stir on low to combine.
 Add the 2 eggs, one at a time, until completely incorporated.
-Add pumpkin pie spice, flower water, salt and remaining flour and mix on low until a dough forms, about 1 minute.
+Add pumpkin pie spice, orange blossom water, salt and 3 cups of the flour and mix on low until a dough forms, about 1 minute.

 - Grease a large bowl and transfer dough to the greased bowl.
-Cover with plastic wrap and let sit in a warm place until doubles in size, about 1-2 hours.
+Cover with a clean kitchen towel or plastic wrap and let sit in a warm place until doubles in size, about 1-2 hours.

-- Criss cross two of the “bones” across the top of each loaf with the middle indentations overlapping.
+- Criss cross three of the "bones" across the top of each loaf with the middle indentations overlapping.
 Press gently to adhere.

 - Cover with a clean dish towel and let rise until doubled, about 1-2 hours.

 - Heat oven to 350°F. Brush the middle of the loaf with a bit more water and attach the small balls of dough to the top of each loaf.
 This is the "skull".

 - Bake in the middle rack on the oven until golden and hollow sounding when tapped, about 40-50 minutes.